faisalmemon/ios-crash-dump-analysis-book/markdown/AppleSilicon.md

 ## What is an Apple Silicon Mac?

 Apple Silicon means the design of the chip is from Apple, not from a third party.
 The A-series chips from Apple can be considered Apple Silicon.
 However, the focus of this chapter are Apple Silicon Macs.
 These have commenced with the Apple M1 \index{CPU!M1} chip.
-Presumably the reason why these Mac are not called "ARM-based Macs" is that Apple have made a significant contribution at the design level whilst still conforming to the ARM ABI, and these provide the benefits for the customer when switching from Intel-based Macs to Apple Silicon Macs.
+Presumably the reason why these Macs are not called "ARM-based Macs" is that Apple have made a significant contribution at the design level whilst still conforming to the ARM ABI.
+These provide marketable benefits for the customer when switching from Intel-based Macs to Apple Silicon Macs, such as long battery life and high performance.

 ## What is Rosetta?